foursquare/quiver/README.md

 # Quiver Key-Value Server
 [![Build Status](https://api.travis-ci.org/foursquare/quiver.svg)](https://travis-ci.org/foursquare/quiver)

-A light-weight server for querying immutable data stored in HFiles
+A light-weight server for querying immutable data stored in HFiles.

 Quiver provides a low-latency server that can be run directly top of large, generated datasets, such as those commonly output by offline / "big data" pipelines, as an alternative to trying to bulk-load their output back into a mutable databases.